 ||The precision acquired by GPS is a range of 5m (No DGPS or WAAS).|

-Thus GPS one such popular GNSS base positioning system which is quite common in the civilian domain for positioning.
+Thus, GPS is a popular GNSS base positioning system that is quite common in the civilian domain for positioning.
 And similarly, there are other navigation-based systems under GNSS which we have seen in this article.
-Using the network of satellites in GNSS for user positioning increases the precision level called Precision Point Positioning PPP that will be obtained
+Using the network of satellites in GNSS for user positioning increases the precision level called Precision Point Positioning PPP that will be obtained.